sdarre/hexc/README.md

 ### To-do
 * Implement conversion to and from ASCII
+* Implement the ability to feed text files as input
 * Raise upper limit on conversion from decimal to hexadecimal and vice versa